 Once we have defined the actual claim experience, A, we determine E, the expected claim experience, as the corresponding class average experience.
-If E is not calibrated to the class average, we will generate an off-balance.
+If E is not calibrated to the class average, most likely we will generate an off-balance.
+(There also may be an off-balance due to other factors.)
 We briefly discuss some issues with respect to reported counts and CP5 counts.